NewPhanuel/BeatBox/README.md

-# BeatMaker
+# BeatBox
-It makes beat
+Play some beat